-Our system accommodates a large number of participating nodes, and it allows applications to install and monitor a large number of data attributes.
-Our design achieves scalability with respect to both nodes and attributes through two key ideas.
-First, in contrast to previous systems [27, 11], our aggregation abstraction specifies both an attribute type and attribute name and associating an aggregation function with a type rather than just specifying an attribute name and associating a function with a name.
-Installing a single function that can operate on many different named attributes matching a specific type improves scalability for "sparse attribute types" with a large, sparsely-filled name space.
+Third, in contrast to previous systems [13, 34], we define a new aggregation abstraction that specifies both an attribute type and attribute name and associates an aggregation function with a type rather than just specifying an attribute name and associating a function with a name.
+Installing a single function that can operate on many different named attributes matching a specific type enables our system to efficiently handle applications that install a large number of attributes with same aggregation function.
 For example, to construct a file location service, our interface allows us to install a single function that computes an aggregate value for any named file (e.g., the aggregate value for the (function, name) pair for a subtree would be the ID of one node in the subtree that stores the named file).
-Conversely, Astrolabe copes with sparse attributes by having aggregation functions compute sets or lists and suggests that scalability can be improved by representing such sets with Bloom filters [2].
-Exposing sparse names within a type provides at least two advantages.
-First, when the value associated with a name is updated, only the state associated with that name need be updated and (potentially) propagated to other nodes.
-Second, splitting values associated with different names into different aggregation values allows our system to leverage Distributed Hash Tables(DHT) to map different names to different trees and thereby spread the function's logical root node's load and state across multiple physical nodes.
+Conversely, Astrolabe copes with such attributes by congregating them into a single set and having aggregation functions compute on such sets; and also suggests that scalability can be improved by representing such sets with Bloom filters [3].
+Exposing names within a type provides at least two advantages.
+First, when the value associated with a name is updated, only the state associated with different names into different aggregation values allows our system to leverage Distributed Hash Tables(DHT) to map different names to different trees.